Crispy Chicken Wonton Tacos [Copycat Recipe]

-The BIG game is Sunday and if you’re looking for some inspiration for food to serve to your guests, I’ve got it for you right here!
+Super Bowl Sunday is a week from this Sunday, and if you’re looking for some inspiration of what foods to serve to your guests, I’ve got you covered!

-My husband and I are HUGE fans of the crispy chicken wonton tacos that a local restaurant (which is named after a fruit) sells, but they’re a little pricy.
-We decided to see if we could recreate the recipe for ourselves.
-It took a whole lot of tries before we got it to where we thought it was perfect enough to share with you.
-So here you are, our copycat recipe for crispy chicken wonton tacos.
+My husband and I are HUGE fans of the crispy chicken wonton tacos that a local restaurant (which is named after a fruit) sells, but you only get four of them and for close to ten bucks, so they’re a bit pricey.
+Jay and I decided to see if we could recreate the recipe for ourselves.
+Let me tell you, it was a whole lot of trial and error, but we finally created a recipe that we thought was a good enough copycat that we could share it with you.
+So here you have it, our copycat recipe for crispy chicken wonton tacos.

 - 1/4 cup diced red onion